RE/MAX

-RE/MAX, short for Real Estate Maximums, is an American international real estate company that operates through a franchise system.
+RE/MAX (officially RE/MAX Holdings, Inc., and short for Real Estate Maximums) is an American international real estate franchise.

 As of 2015, RE/MAX had more than 100,000 agents in 6,800 offices.
-RE/MAX operates in about 100 countries.
+RE/MAX operates in over 100 countries and territories.

 History

-Early history: 1970–1976
+Early history: 1970–76

-RE/MAX was founded in January 1973 by Dave Liniger and Gail Main (who later married Liniger and became Gail Liniger).
-The company was established with a maximum commission concept, meaning agents would keep nearly all of their commissions and pay their broker a share of the office expenses, rather than paying their broker a share of the commission of each sale, which is common in residential real estate.
+RE/MAX was founded in January 1973 by Dave Liniger and Gail Main (who later married Liniger and became Gail Liniger) in Denver, Colorado.

+The company was established with a maximum commission concept, meaning that agents would keep nearly all of their commissions and pay their broker a share of the office expenses, rather than paying their broker a share of the commission of each sale, which is common in residential real estate.

 In 1975, Dennis Curtin purchased the first RE/MAX franchise outside of Colorado, in Kansas City, Missouri.
 The company grew to 100 franchises in two years.
 RE/MAX held its first convention in Las Vegas in 1976, which became an annual event.

-International expansion and introduction of hot air balloon: 1977–1998
+International expansion: 1977–98

-RE/MAX Ltd. Canada was started by Michael E. Hagel, of Vancouver BC, opened its first office outside the United States in Calgary, Alberta, Canada in 1977.
-In 1978, the red, white and blue hot air balloon became the official logo.
-By 1981, the company had 30 franchises in Canada.
-RE/MAX became the top real estate company in Canada in 1987.
+RE/MAX opened its first office outside the United States in Calgary, Alberta, Canada in 1977, started by Don Fernie as RE/MAX South.
+By 1981, the company had 30 franchises in Canada, and in 1987, RE/MAX became the top real estate company in Canada.

+In 1978, the RE/MAX Hot Air Balloon—a red, white and blue hot air balloon—was introduced, taking its maiden flight at the Albuquerque Balloon Fiesta in New Mexico.
+A year later in 1979, the balloon became the company's official logo.

 In 1994, the company expanded outside North America with the establishment of RE/MAX Europe.
-Regional operations expanded in Germany, Italy, Spain and South Africa.
+Regional operations expanded in Germany, Italy, Spain, and South Africa.

+In November 1994, the RE/MAX Satellite Network (RSN; renamed RE/MAX University in the 2000s)—a satellite training system for real estate—was launched in the US, debuting at the National Association of Realtors Convention in Anaheim, California.
+The RSN offered training, professional designation courses, and company news.

 RE/MAX expanded to Australia and New Zealand in 1996.

-In November 1994, the RE/MAX Satellite Network (RSN) was launched in the US.
-Programs included training and company news.

 In 1998, Liniger attempted the first manned balloon flight around the world in a stratospheric gas balloon.
 The flight was canceled due to design and weather problems.